folio-org/stripes/doc/dev-guide.md

   * `user` --- an object containing metadata about the logged-in user, with felds such as `email`, `first_name`, and `last_name`.

+* `config` -- a structure containing misleading configuration information, including:

+  * `disableAuth` -- whether authentication is disabled. **NOTE.** This is deprecated.
+Support for it will probably be removed, since an unauthenticated session is increasingly useless.

+  * `logCategories`, `logPrefix`, `logTimestamp` -- see [Configuring the logger](#configuring-the-logger) below.

+  * `showPerms` -- a boolean indicating whether the user menu at top right should display a list of the logged-in user's permissions.
+This is useful in development, but distracting in production.

 ## Enforcing permissions